petemmccarthy/CV/README.md

 - Test Driven Development
  - Unit testing with RSpec and Jasmine
  - Integration testing with Capybara and Poltergeist
- - Behaviour Driven Development (BDD) with Cucumber
+ - Behaviour Driven Development with Cucumber
  - Testing aids such as FactoryGirl fixtures and Shoulda matchers
  - Validating code test coverage using Code-climate

 - Languages
  - Primary language: Ruby
- - Other languages: Javascript, CSS3, HTML5, Markdown (GitHub flavour)
+ - Javascript, CSS3, HTML5, Markdown (GitHub flavour)
  - jQuery and AJAX
  - JSON and jBuilder
  - Basic java